Overview

 Note that when executing performance tests that can easily register new users, it’s highly desirable to have the ability to clear down the database of created users between test executions.
 This will prevent the database from becoming overwhelmed with existing user accounts.

-In this pattern, after the user submits a HTTP request to register with their username and password, they’re emailed a verification link that needs to be accessed to login.
+In this pattern, after the user submits an HTTP request to register with their username and password, they are emailed a verification link that needs to be accessed to log in.

-Refer to the Gatling check and saveAs documentation for details on how to capture and save text or links returned from a HTTP request.
+Refer to the Gatling check and saveAs documentation for details on how to capture and save text or links returned from an HTTP request.

 If you want to test the generation of emailed verification links in a test environment, you might want to try the tool MailHog.
 Refer to this guide for setting up and configuring MailHog for testing in your environment.